FusionAuth/fusionauth-site/astro/src/content/articles/tokens/building-a-secure-jwt.md

 Keep any data that you wouldn't want in the hands of someone else outside of your JWT.
 When you sign and send a token, or when you decode and receive it, you're guaranteed the contents didn't change.
 You're not guaranteed the contents are unseen.

 A corollary of that is that any information you do send should avoid unintentional data leakage.
 This would include information such as identifiers.
-If a JWT includes a value like `123` for an id, that means anyone viewing it has a pretty good idea that there is an entity with the id of `122`.
+If a JWT includes a value like `123` for an Id, that means anyone viewing it has a pretty good idea that there is an entity with the Id of `122`.
 Use a GUID or random string for identifiers instead.
 Likewise, because tokens are not encrypted, use TLS for transmitting them.

 Don't send JWTs using an HTTP method that may be cached or logged.
 So don't append the token to a `GET` request as a parameter.
 If you must send it in a GET request, use an HTTP header.
 You can also use other HTTP methods such as `POST`, which sends the JWT as a part of a request body.
 Sending the token value as part of a `GET` URL might result in the JWT being stored in a proxy's memory or filesystem, a browser cache, or even in web server access logs.